ZupIT/horusec-docs/content/pt-br/cli/analysis-tools/open-source-horusec-engine/horusec-java.md

 ### Object deserialization is used

 Indica problemas relacionados a objetos desirializados.
-A mensagem que aparece é esta:

 > _Object deserialization of untrusted data can lead to remote code execution, if there is a class in classpath that allows the trigger of malicious operation.
 For more information checkout the CWE-502 \(_[_https://cwe.mitre.org/data/definitions/502.html_](https://cwe.mitre.org/data/definitions/502.html)_\) advisory._